lengning/PCA-wrapper/README.md

 - Rscript PCA.R PCA_example2.txt 3 0 T
 - Rscript PCA.R PCA_example3.tab 5 50 F

-The 3rd term should be the name of the input data set.
+The 3rd term indicates the name of the input data set.
 Currently the program takes csv files or tab delimited file.
 The input file will be treated as a tab delimited file if the suffix is not '.csv'.
 Rows are genes and columns are samples.
 Row names and column names are required in the input file.